Skip to footer content

 $vbLabelText $csharpLabel

-The var records collection now contains typed Product objects ready for database operations, JSON serialization, or further processing.
-IronXL's cell value accessors like IntValue and DateTimeValue handle type conversion automatically.
+The records collection now contains typed Product objects ready for database operations, JSON serialization, or further business logic.
+IronXL's cell value accessors handle type conversion automatically, including null handling for optional fields.

 How Do You Handle CSV File Uploads in a Web API?

 Building an API endpoint that accepts CSV file uploads from a browser requires combining ASP.NET Core's IFormFile with IronXL's parsing capabilities.
-The following code demonstrates a complete controller implementation that sends a JSON response:
+The following code demonstrates a complete controller implementation that parses the uploaded file and returns a JSON response:

 using IronXL;